Perrinewtr/Portfolio/index.md

    </li>
     <br>
     <li>
-      Projet 6 : Méthode d'Analyse de Données : Bibliometric analysis of research on side effects of pharmacological treatments for children with autism spectrum disorder. <br>
+      Projet 6 : Bibliometric analysis of research on side effects of pharmacological treatments for children with autism spectrum disorder. <br>
       <em> Pour en savoir plus : </em><a href="bibliometrie.html">Projet 6</a>
    </li>
 </ul>